What’s the difference between an invoice and a receipt?

 Fueling business development

-Businesses that closely track all sales invoices and receipts can use this aggregate data to better understand their target market.
+Businesses that closely track sales invoices and receipts can use this aggregate data to better understand their target market.

-Using invoices in this way is particularly effective if they’re stored digitally so all the information is easily accessible in one place.
+Using invoices in this way is particularly effective if they’re stored digitally, so all the information is easily accessible in one place.

 With Tide, you can send personalised invoices to your customers directly from our user-friendly app.
-With all of your invoices stored in one place, it will be easier than ever to avoid late payments, automate tasks and keep a pulse on your business’s financial health.
-To get started, open a business current account today and register your business for free.
+With all your invoices stored in one place, it will be easier than ever to avoid late payments, automate tasks and keep a pulse on your business’s financial health.
+To get started, open a business bank account today and register your business for free.

 Photo by Vlada Karpovich, published on Pexels